lilyy-rainstar/WeatherBalloon/README.md

     The file multirun.py contains an example of code that strings two runs together and plots them on the same spectrogram, as if they were one run.
 The main points to note when doing this are that you have to copy the code that sets the station and run and extracts the data (Lines 11 - 41 in multirun.py) for each run you want to plot.
 Also be sure to specifically designate all_xvals and all_yvals array to the run they correspond to.
 They are strung together right before plotting using np.concatenate().
+An example called "MultiRun.pdf" is provided in the repository.